adrw/hack-the-fire/README.md

 Hack the Fire
 ---

-Hack the Fire uses Calgary Open Data as training data so it can predict based only on date and # of incidents whether a response by the Calgary Fire Department was to a Fire or to another incident.
+Hack the Fire uses Calgary Open Data as training data so it can predict based only on date and # of incidents whether a response by the Calgary Fire Department was to a Fire or to another incident (health, misc...).

 It uses a primitive Perceptron Machine Learning algorithm to build a predictive weighting.

 With many loops of the algorithm, the weighting becomes more accurate reaching 95% accuracy after 500 iterations.